baligaarun/testToDo/README.md

 mvn test

-# What tests from the potential scenarios are being executed?
+# What tests from the potential scenarios are covered?

 For covered cases, the sceanrio code (SCENARIO_X) from the oeprate.feature file is specified for convenience.

-**1. Create ToDo flow**:
+**1. Create ToDo flow:**

 a.
 Use variable content - single word, sentence, multiple sentences (atleast 2), duplicate content. *[Covered by SCENARIO_01]*

 b.
 Verify created content is present only in All and Active tab.
-Not in the Completed tab. {Covered by SCENARIO_01}
+Not in the Completed tab. *[Covered by SCENARIO_01]*

 c.
-Validate items left in the footer. {Covered by SCENARIO_01}
+Validate items left in the footer. *[Covered by SCENARIO_01]*

-**2. Complete Todo**:
+**2. Complete Todo:**

 a.
-Complete ToDo selectively - Execute for atleast 2 of the completed items. {Covered}
+Complete ToDo selectively using checkbox - Execute for atleast 2 of the completed items. *[Covered by SCENARIO_02]*

 b.
-All #DONE
+Verify completed content is present only in All and Completed tab.
+Not in the Active tab. *[Covered by SCENARIO_02]*

+c.
+Complete All ToDo items using the toggle option. *[Covered by SCENARIO_08]*

-4. Edit Todo:
+**3. Edit Todo:**

 a.
-Content - New content, same content, content same as an existing ToDo. #DONE

-5. Clear Todo
+Edit ToDo by double clicking on an existing ToDo item.
+Try the operation from 3 tabs - All, Active, Completed for different input values. *[Covered by SCENARIO_03]*

+**4. Re-Open Todo:**

 a.
 Single  Try atleast 2 items. - #DONE
 b.
 All (Clear Completed) - #DONE